Academic Catalog

 PSYC 362 Psychological Disorders 3.00

 Survey of major forms of psychopathology, including diagnostic criteria and clinical features of specific mental disorders, in addition to research on etiology and approaches to treatment.
 Meets the Adjustment and Well-Being requirement for Psychology major.
-Qualifies as an Academic Service-Learning course, which may involve a 15-hour community placement commitment. (see Academic Service-Learning for more details).
+Qualifies as an Academic Service-Learning course, which will involve two community presentations. (see Academic Service-Learning for more details).

 PSYC 372 Child and Adolescent Development 3.00